Henry Dean, CPA, PA

 Although, you can't get Child Tax Credits for dependents over 17 years of age, you can now get Credit for Other Dependents at $500 for each dependent (who meets certain conditions).

-Lastly, there will no longer be advance credit payments in 2022.
-The only way this credit cam be recieved is when you file your tax return.
+Lastly, there will no longer be advance credit payments in 2024.
+The only way this credit can be received is when you file your tax return.

 Disclaimer under IRS Circular 230: